-Helen Handelman is a writer/director based in New York.
+Helen Handelman is a director + writer based in New York.

-Helen was a 2014 Core Company Member at The Orchard Project, and has developed work and worked on productions with Blue Man Group, LCT3, Consensus Ensemble, The Public Theater, Shakespeare in the Park, Curtis Opera Theatre, Clubbed Thumb, WP Theater, Ars Nova, The Bushwick Starr, and Corkscrew Theater Festival.
+Helen was a 2014 Core Company Member at The Orchard Project, and has developed work with Blue Man Group, LCT3, Ensemble Consensus, Shakespeare in the Park/The Public Theater, Ars Nova, Clubbed Thumb, WP Theater, Curtis Opera Theatre, The Bushwick Starr, and Corkscrew Theater Festival.

-She grew up in New York City, and is a graduate of Wesleyan University (double degrees in theater + religion).
+She grew up in NYC, and is a graduate of Wesleyan University (double degrees in theater + religion).

 download CV // email: helenhandelman at gmail.com